Felix Riesenberg: Honors

 Following World War II she was sold to a private company in 1947 and finally scrapped in 1972.

-In the 1940s, a sail training schooner at the United States Merchant Marine Academy in King's Point, New York was renamed the Felix Riesenberg, having previously been named the Rhine.
+In the 1940s, a sail training schooner at the United States Merchant Marine Academy in King's Point, New York, was renamed Felix Riesenberg, having previously been named Rhine.

-On the campus of State University of New York Maritime College Riesenberg Hall, which houses the athletic department, was dedicated 6 May 1965 to honor Riesenberg.
-Riesenberg Hall contains a gymnasium and a natatorium, it hosts the college's basketball, volleyball, and swimming & diving events.
+Riesenberg Hall, on the campus of the State University of New York Maritime College, was dedicated on 6 May 1965 to honor Riesenberg.
+Riesenberg Hall, which houses the school's athletic department, contains a gymnasium and a natatorium.
+It hosts the college's basketball, volleyball, swimming, and diving events.

-In 2001, Felix Riesenberg was inducted into the National Maritime Hall of Fame at Kings Point.
+In 2001, Riesenberg was inducted into the National Maritime Hall of Fame at Kings Point.